 Google TranslatePlatforms: Website, iOS (Apple), Android, Mac, and PC

-This high quality machine language translation software has been around since April 2006 and has a large dedicated team that continues to improve all versions.
+This high-quality machine language translation software has been around since April 2006 and has a large dedicated team that continues to improve all versions.
 It has 64 languages fully integrated and another 11 languages in an “Alpha” state that are not as accurate and are still under development.
-It is extremely simple to use and very accurate particularly in shorter sentences.
+It is extremely simple to use and very accurate, particularly in shorter sentences.
 The online version can translate websites and documents with mixed results.
-It has a huge amount of language pairs that make it one of the top choices for web, computer and mobile device usage.
+It has a huge amount of language pairs that make it one of the top choices for the web, computer and mobile device usage.

 Microsoft started their translation efforts in 2009 and it was rolled into its Bing development area in an effort to fight the dominance of market leader Google.
 It features 47 available languages with ongoing development to add more languages and increase its accuracy.
 Bing is now available in the Facebook interface and allows people to simply click on posts that are in a different language and a translation into your default Facebook language is added underneath.